koush/Superuser/README.md

 ## Building with AOSP, CyanogenMod, etc

+ROM developers are welcome to distribute the official Superuser APK and binary that I publish.
+That will allow them to receive updates with Google Play.
+However, you can also build Superuser as part of your build, if you choose to.

 There are two ways to include Superuser in your build.
 The easiest is to build the APK as a separate app.
 To do that, simply add the local_manifest.xml as described below.
 The second way is by embedding it into the native Android System Settings.